-New Zealand has around 40 native freshwater fish, and several sports fish.
-Around 70% of our native fish are threatened or at risk.
+New Zealand has over 50 native freshwater fish, and several sports fish.
+Around 70% of our native fish are Threatened or At Risk.

 Many of our iconic native fish species, such as whitebait and eels, need to move between the sea and rivers to complete their lifecycles.